andrea20012008/Modified_Quoter/README.md

 # Files Hierarchy
 This GitHub repository is split into 2 major folders.
-1. The **quoter** folder contains all the files for the training and testing pipeline, as well as the dataset files in .txt format (which is in the data subfolder).
+1. The **quoter** folder contains all the files for the training and testing pipeline.
 There are 6 .ipynb files for the training pipeline, all of which contain the exact same structure.
 The major difference is simply loading the corresponding dataset.
 These files are listed in detail below.
   - The English train/test pipeline for vanilla BERT
   - The English train/test pipeline for BERT-Sememe
   - The modern Chinese train/test pipeline for vanilla BERT